seanpm2001/seanpm2001/Remodels/2024/README.md

 Update information about Windows and MacOS support Section about upcoming projects
-Rework of index | Make an alternative format view similar to the way it was done on the Takeout Tuesdays project
+Rework of index | Make an alternative format view similar to the way it was done on the Takeout Tuesdays project UnSaaSS project
+Make use of video: confetti
+Make use of videos: GitHub weird behavior (2022) take 1 and take 2
 ```

 </details> <!-- End of completed remodel goals section !-->